Choppra/ExilePHPAdminTools/README.md

 * Web server knowledge (how to set up, etc)

 # Support
-I will not provide support ANYWHERE except on the github page dedictaed to this project.
+I will not provide support ANYWHERE except on the github page dedicated to this project.
 If you have a suggestion or issue, please submit an issue on github.

 # Notes
 I have this setup for use with 3 servers.
 You will need to modify condb.php and navbar.php.
 I will not provide support on how to edit these files.
 It should be self explanitory.